Paulo-de-Oliveira/Cluster_Theory/README.md

 Generates correlated demand pattern for each network cluster based on a SARMA time series model

+**4_typical_pump_situations**

+Choose 4 simulation hours as typical pump situations.
+The choice is made using an excel worksheet.
+In addition, 4 epanet files were generated with a static simulation for those 4 chosen hours and the further sensitivity matrices were calculated.

 **5_previous_node_clustering**

 Generates a previous separation for the network nodes using the k-mean.
 Inside the folder there is also a sub-folder that calculates the sensitivity of each pipe flow regarding the previous node groups.
 The sensitivities were calculated for 4 previously selectec hours which represent different pump status combinations.